Digital Inclusion and Accessibility in Learning Disability Services: Reducing Inequality and Enabling Meaningful Access

 Context: A digital communication app is introduced, but a person disengages due to visual overload and frustration.

-Support approach: The team works with the person to simplify the interface and reduce features.
+Support approach: The team works with the person to simplify the interface and reduce unnecessary features.

-Day-to-day delivery detail: Staff remove unnecessary icons, limit notifications, and introduce the tool gradually during calm periods.
-The person chooses preferred symbols and colours.
-Progress is reviewed during keywork sessions, with adjustments made based on feedback.
+Day-to-day delivery detail: Staff remove non-essential icons, limit notifications and introduce the tool gradually during calm periods.
+The person selects preferred symbols and colours.
+Progress is reviewed during keywork sessions, with adjustments based on feedback.

-How effectiveness is evidenced: Increased engagement, reduced frustration, and improved communication recorded consistently in daily notes.
+How effectiveness is evidenced: Increased engagement, reduced frustration and improved communication recorded consistently in daily records.

 Equity across different service settings

 Digital inequality often appears between services within the same organisation.
-Supported living, residential care and outreach services may have very different access to devices, connectivity and staff confidence.
+Supported living, residential care and outreach services may have different levels of access to devices, connectivity and staff confidence.

 Providers address this by:

-- Setting minimum digital access standards across services
+• setting minimum digital access standards across all services

-- Providing refresher training that focuses on inclusion, not just systems
+• providing refresher training focused on inclusion, not just systems

 Operational example 2: Addressing uneven digital access across supported living sites

-Context: Some supported living services use digital tools effectively, while others rely almost entirely on paper-based systems.
+Context: Some services use digital tools effectively, while others rely on paper-based systems.

 Support approach: The provider introduces a baseline digital inclusion standard.

-Day-to-day delivery detail: Each site is audited for device availability, connectivity and staff confidence.
+Day-to-day delivery detail: Each service is audited for device access, connectivity and staff confidence.
 Gaps are addressed through targeted investment and coaching.
-Managers monitor usage data to ensure tools are used consistently and appropriately.
+Managers monitor usage data and review consistency across services.

 How effectiveness is evidenced: Reduced variation between services and clearer evidence of equitable access for people supported.

-Digital tools often affect families and advocates, particularly where information sharing, updates or shared planning is involved.
-Excluding families from digital approaches can undermine trust and transparency.
+Digital approaches often affect families and advocates, particularly where communication, updates or shared planning is involved.
+Excluding families can undermine trust and engagement.

 Effective providers:

-- Explain digital tools and data use clearly to families
+• explain digital tools and data use clearly

 Operational example 3: Inclusive digital communication with families